Every Wedding Needs a Rain Plan

 Keeping this perspective makes it much easier to embrace whatever the day brings, rain included.
 A good attitude is honestly the best shield against the bad-weather blues.
 When couples stay relaxed and present, the entire day tends to follow that energy.

-2. I’ll be real…a Planner or Day-Of Coordinator Makes Everything Easier
+2. A Planner or Day-Of Coordinator Makes Everything Easier

-If your wedding includes any major outdoor element, having a planner or coordinator is incredibly helpful.
+If your wedding includes a major outdoor element, having a planner or coordinator is incredibly helpful.

-When rain is a possibility, someone needs to be ready to:
+If and when rain happens, someone needs to be ready to:

 Without a coordinator, those decisions often fall on family members, other vendors or the couple themselves which is the last thing you want to deal with on your wedding day.
 For backyard weddings, tented weddings, or DIY venues, a coordinator is honestly one of the best investments you can make.